-But apart from the questionable semantics, another concern is that when making polyurethane-based synthetic vegan leather, various solvents are used.
+But apart from the questionable semantics, another concern is that various solvents are used when making polyurethane-based synthetic vegan leather.

 These solvents are required to make the polyurethane into a liquid which is then painted onto fabric.
 And these solvents are highly toxic and will eventually leach into the environment.

-So polyurethane (PU) may be a better choice, but it is still a synthetic, man-made material created from hazardous chemicals.
+So Polyurethane (PU) may be a better choice, but it is still a synthetic, human-made material created from hazardous chemicals.
 One of these chemicals is dimethylformamide (DMF).

 Dimethylformamide (DMF) is used in the production of PU material for footwear and has been associated with toxicity to humans.

-Furthermore, burning (PU) releases harmful toxins including carbon monoxide into the atmosphere and so requires specific end-of-life measures.
+Furthermore, burning (PU) releases harmful toxins, including carbon monoxide, into the atmosphere, requiring specific end-of-life measures.

 “If we want to move towards a low-polluting, sustainable society, we need to get consumers to think about their purchases.”